-- 1 From the Reports group of the Home tab (or the Reports menu in classic view), select the report you want to preview. - 2 Click [Preview]. - 3 In the preview window, use the buttons at the top of the window to manipulate the display.
+- 1 From the Reports group of the Home tab, select the report you want to preview. - 2 Click [Preview]. - 3 In the preview window, use the buttons at the top of the window to manipulate the display.

 Table 2: Print Preview Buttons